sjha3/multimcp-aiagents/README.md

 # Multi Agent System with Multiple MCP Servers

-This project showcases a Multi Agent System which connects to multiple MCP servers and brings the power of multiple MCPs to a single application.
+This project creates a framework of Multi Agent System which connects to multiple MCP servers and brings the power of multiple MCPs to a single application.

 ## Features